 If you can't locate a program or know that you're just not a joiner and won't do well in a formal program, you should still do as much as you can to surround yourself with an already-laid out program structure to follow, and one or more people who can help support you in your efforts.
 Simply put, having social support and structure for your anger management efforts helps you to succeed.

 The Internet offers many opportunities for anger management support.
-Online communities such as AngerManagementOnline.com offer chat and bulletin board forums that allow people working on anger issues to share tips with one another anonymously.
+Online communities often offer chat and bulletin board forums that allow people working on anger issues to share tips with one another anonymously.
 If you decide to use these sorts of online support systems, please keep in mind that online communities are not always polite places and discussions can become provocative or even anger-provoking.
 This probably won't phase you if you have an anger problem, but then again, it is good to know what you are likely to encounter.